riddle-me-ruben/muscle-mind/how_to_setup.md

 <img src="docs/setup/venv.png" alt="Image" width="200">

-If you are on mac, open a new terminal and run `source venv/bin/activate` to activate virtual environment (make sure it says venv on left side of terminal in VSCode).
+If you are on mac, open a new terminal and run `source venv/bin/activate` to activate virtual environment (MAKE SURE IT SAYS venv ON LEFT SIDE OF TERMINAL in VSCode).

 Run `pip list` and make sure you have everything installed.